Arthur V. Sheridan: Early life

-Public Service Engineering Career
+Public service engineering career

 Sheridan Started his career working on a federal engineering project, earning himself presidential commendations from both Herbert Hoover and Franklin D. Roosevelt.
 In 1934, Sheridan was named Chief Engineer of the Bronx by Bronx Borough President James J. Lyons.
 In 1942, Lyons appointed him from that position to the position of Bronx Borough Commissioner of Public Works.

-Career outside of Public Service
+Career outside of public service

 Sheridan served as president of numerous professional and community groups.
 From 1928 to 1930, he was the president of the New York Society of Professional Engineers.
 Sheridan was a founding member and from 1937 to 1938 served as the second president of the National Society of Professional Engineers after David B. Steinman.
 He also served as president of the Bronx Rotary Club.
 Sheridan also belonged to both the American Legion and the New York Athletic Club.

 During World War I, Sheridan served in the American Expeditionary Forces and as a military consultant during World War II.

 In addition, Sheridan edited The American Engineer for 15 years, lectured at Yale, and taught engineering at New York University and Manhattan College.

 Outside of the engineering field, Sheridan lectured on history and philosophy.